conveyal/analysis-ui/docs/edit-scenario/index.md

   <figcaption>Importing modifications from another scenario</figcaption>
 </figure>

-## Importing modifications from Shapefiles
+## Importing modifications from shapefiles

 In general, it is best to create all modifications directly in this editing tool as it allows full control over all aspects of transit network design.
 However, on occasion, it may be desirable to import modifications from a GIS shapefile.
 If you have a Shapefile containing lines, you can upload it to Conveyal Analysis and have it turned into a set of Add Trips modifications.
 You first need to zip the components of the shapefile, then you can select the "Import shapefile" <i class="fa fa-globe"></i> button to the right of the scenario name.